Services

 The Knowledge Resource Centre currently provides the following research support tools and services:

-Documents are requested via email, WhatsApp, or by visiting KRC.
+Documents are requested via email, WhatsApp, or by visiting KRC in person.
 Document requests are searched in KRC and sent to the user if they are available.
-If the document is not available in KRC, KRC staff request the document from other libraries, once the document is received, it is sent to the desired user.
+If the document is not in KRC's collection, the staff requests it from other libraries and sends it to the user once received.

 Plagiarism Detection Tools: